rlwhitcomb/utilities/README.md

 - add option (both GUI and REPL modes) to open another file
 - functions for financial calculations (INTEREST, NPV, PAYMENT, etc.)
 - ?? need a way to do "setScale(...)" on the values ??
+- allow indexing into strings (codepoints)
+- allow indexing into maps (so, with a.b, could use a["b"]; then change "loop" over map to get keys instead of values (get values with map[key])

 ### Sleep
 - options for minutes, hours, days, weeks